-Table A-1: Total LED Conversion Costs - All Regions

-- 1 Project Title: Wood Pole Line Management Program (2021)
+1 Project Title: Wood Pole Line Management Program (2021)

-- 2 Location: Various

-- 3 Category: Transmission and Rural Operations Transmission
+3 Category: Transmission and Rural Operations - Transmission

-- 4 Definition: Other

-- 5 Classification: Normal

-- 7 The Wood Pole Line Management Program is an annual program that promotes early detection of - 8 deteriorated poles and other line components.
-Early detection is required to avoid potential safety - 9 hazards and identify poles that are at early stages of decay to ensure that corrective measures can be - 10 taken to extend the expected useful life of the poles.
-This program is a least-cost strategy to wood pole - 11 line management, as investments made in regular inspection and early detection of issues extends the - 12 useful life of the poles, supports the deferral of line reconstruction, and prevents forced outages.
+7 The Wood Pole Line Management Program is an annual program that promotes early detection of taken to extend the expected useful life of the poles.
+This program is a least-cost strategy to wood pole line management, as investments made in regular inspection and early detection of issues extends the useful life of the poles, supports the deferral of line reconstruction, and prevents forced outages.